-This year, CU ASE will be hosting a monthly discussion series which will address some of the many facets of Environmental Justice.
-Each discussion will use a film clip, interview, article or radio series as a platform for the issue, as well as bring in more background information about how the issue relates to current local, regional, national and global events.
-Discussions will be informal, and no previous knowledge or academic experience in Environmental Justice is necessary.
+CU ASE will has hosted monthly discussion series which have addressed some of the many facets of Environmental Justice.
+Each discussion included a film clip, interview, article or radio series as a platform for the issue, as well as bring in more background information about how the issue relates to current local, regional, national and global events.
+Discussions are informal, and no previous knowledge or academic experience in Environmental Justice is necessary.

 Join us for a series of events diving into local and national issues of food justice and environmental justice in partnership with Volunteer Resource Center and amazing local organizations working hard to create a more just and sustainable future in Boulder and beyond.